swaroopg92/penpa-edit/README.md

 * You can rotate and flip the board or remove and add columns or rows from the "Rotate / Move / Add / Remove" menu.
 Square and pyramid rotate 90°.
 Regular hexagon and regular triangle rotate 30° on the board surface.
 * Adjust the margin of the board with the "Move board to center" and "Fit window to board" buttons.
 * After creating the grid, if you want to add additional rows and columns without resetting the board then you can these buttons:
+	* Note: This feature only works on Square grid type.
+It also rests Undo/Redo history.
+Before removing a row/column ensure they are empty and contains no elements.
 	* Top +: Adds a row on the top of the grid
 	* Top -: Removes a row from the top of the grid
 	* Bottom +: Adds a row in the bottom of the grid